• Skip to primary navigation

 • Convenience - The cupcakes bake quickly and can be assembled in under 30 minutes.

-• Flavor balance - Sweet vanilla cake and fresh strawberries pair beautifully with the light whipped cream.
+• Flavor balance - Sweet vanilla cake and fresh strawberries go well with the light whipped cream.

 • Texture - Soft crumb meets juicy, slightly softened strawberries for a pleasing bite.